MEET OUR TEAM

 Office Phone: (203) 779-5329

-Colleen is a life-long Connecticut shoreline resident who gives back to the community by volunteering on various committees and raising funds for charities such as St. Jude Children’s Research Hospital.
-She enjoys traveling, golfing, gardening and spending time with her husband and young twin daughters.
+Colleen is a life-long Connecticut resident who gives back to the community by volunteering on various committees and raising funds for charities such as St. Jude Children’s Research Hospital.
+She enjoys traveling, golfing, gardening and spending time with her husband and twin daughters.

 Jillian is a dynamic keynote speaker who has been featured at numerous conferences and client events.
 She has worked with senior executives in a broad range of organizations, including Walmart, AIG, Nationwide, and HT Media.